BLOOM: Faith, Fashion, and Business Empowerment Series Spotlight JeFreda R. Brown

 Style + Life + Fashion has launched a new empowerment series!
 Titled, BLOOM focuses on faith, fashion, and business; spotlighting dynamic women that are movers and shakers in the community.

-Today’s feature will spotlight Financial Literacy Educator, Business Consultant, and DBA student, JeFreda R. Brown.
+Today’s feature will spotlight Financial Literacy Educator, Business Consultant, and Doctoral Candidate, Doctor of Business Administration JeFreda R. Brown.

 BLOOM SPOTLIGHT: JeFreda R. Brown